AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-2013-on-premises/step-1-of-3-install-the-marketo-solution-in-dynamics-2013-on-premises.md

 ---
 unique-page-id: 3571813
-description: Step 1 of 3: Install the Marketo Solution in Dynamics (2013 On-Premises) - Marketo Docs - Product Documentation
+description: Step 1 of 3 -Install the Marketo Solution in Dynamics (2013 On-Premises) - Marketo Docs - Product Documentation
-title: Step 1 of 3: Install the Marketo Solution in Dynamics (2013 On-Premises)
+title: Step 1 of 3 -Install the Marketo Solution in Dynamics (2013 On-Premises)
 ---

 # Step 1 of 3: Install the Marketo Solution in Dynamics (2013 On-Premises) {#step-of-install-the-marketo-solution-in-dynamics-on-premises}